Provide INput

 The District conducted a detailed review of its parks and recreation facilities this year, including identifying opportunities to better address the recreation needs of our residents.
 These planning efforts included focus groups, workshops, discussions, and surveys.
 The District also collaborated with the Village of Glencoe to share data collected.

 The exterior of the beach house was recently updated, but the last interior updates were made more than 20 years ago, in 2003.
 Among the proposed improvements include constructing restrooms and showers that have easier exterior access.
+Community members would get to enjoy the Safran Beach House both earlier

 The siding and restrooms of the boat house building, which was last renovated in 2005, would be updated.
 Improvements to the shelter, deck, and storage spaces would also be addressed, including adding more efficient storage space for kayaks and paddleboards.